 A central line is a long, thin, hollow tube that is inserted into a vein in your chest.
-They are sometimes called skin-tunnelled central venous catheters.
+They're sometimes called skin-tunnelled central venous catheters.
 But you may hear them called by brand names, such as Hickman® or Groshong® lines.

 The line is put in under a general or local anaesthetic.
-It should be completely painless but you might have a stiff shoulder for a couple of days.
-Once it is in place, the central line is either stitched or taped firmly to your chest to prevent it from being pulled out of the vein.
+It should be completely painless, but you might have a stiff shoulder for a couple of days.
+Once it's in place, the central line is either stitched or taped firmly to your chest to prevent it from being pulled out of the vein.

-Positioning of a central line
+A central line

-PICC (Peripherally Inserted Central Catheter) line
+PICC (peripherally inserted central catheter) line

 A PICC line is a long, thin, hollow tube that is inserted into a vein near the bend in your elbow.
-You will be given a local anaesthetic to numb the area before the line is put in.
+You'll be given a local anaesthetic to numb the area before the line is put in.
 The line is gently threaded along the vein until the tip sits in a large vein in your chest.
 The end of the line comes out just below the crook of your elbow.
-Once it is in place, the PICC line is taped firmly to your arm.
-This stops it being pulled out of the vein.
+Once it's in place, the PICC line is taped firmly to your arm to prevent it being pulled out of the vein.

-Positioning of a PICC line
+A PICC line